This article discusses six passports and residencies that you can get by investing in bonds.

-Now, for some of the programs that I’ve mentioned, you can invest in any kind of different debt, whether it’s government or otherwise.
+Now, for some of the programs that we’ve mentioned, you can invest in any kind of different debt, whether it’s government or otherwise.
 Generally, in Spain, your investment needs to be government debt only.

 If you do want to put the €2 million into Spanish government debt, you can get relatively favorable conditions for getting a residence permit.
-This can help you work your way towards permanent residence, and eventually towards citizenship.
+This can help you work your way towards permanent residence and eventually towards citizenship.